 Eve was waiting at the gate, looking thrilled to see us, and was dragging her oversized suitcase with her – she too was to enjoy a holiday as she was going to spend her time at the apartment we had rented, which would be luxurious change from the small room she shares with her French co-traveller Marine.

 The taxi rank seemed to be controlled by some officials who enquired about our trip and then handed us what was to be one of many slips of paper, and pointed us in the direction of a bright green taxi.

 I got in quickly to avoid the embarrassment of watching the taxi driver ram in the large cases into the boot, and was soon rewarded for my cowardice by having one of our smaller cases tossed on my lap for the journey ahead.

 We set off, and my fears of the ride ahead as dutifully described by so many on Trip Advisor were soon realised: It resembled something between a stock car race and a scene from Wacky Races, for those readers old enough to remember the exploits of Dick Dastardly and his sidekick Mutley.

-The trip skirted some of the major sites of Xi’an, including the City Wall and the entrance to the Muslim Quarter, but everything was faint outlines in the smog, so we failed to catch glimpses of them as Eve pointed them out.
+The trip skirted some of the major sites of Xi’an, including the City Wall and the entrance to the Muslim Quarter, but everything was faintly outlined in the smog, so we failed to catch even one glimpse of them as Eve pointed them out.

 Our apartment was ideal with large glass walls that looked out on to the Drum Tower and numerous rooftops across the city.